Seopyeonje: Present

-Dong-ho, having had the calligrapher point him to the inn, also arrives at the inn.
-He meets Song-hwa and requests a song.
-Song-hwa sings Shimcheongga with Dong-ho accompanying her throughout the entire night.
+Dong-ho arrives at the inn Song-hwa is staying at and the two sing Shimcheongga throughout the night.
 In the morning, Dong-ho leaves.
-The innkeeper asks Song-hwa if Dong-ho is the brother she has been waiting for.
-Song-hwa nods and admits that she knew at once the man was Dong-ho.
-Song-hwa tells the innkeeper that she has stayed for 3 years already and needs to move on.
+The innkeeper asks Song-hwa if Dong-ho is the brother she has been waiting for; Song-hwa nods.
+She tells the innkeeper that she has stayed for too long and should leave.
 Reluctant, the innkeeper jokes that he is back to being a widower and asks Song-hwa to give him her address after she finds her next location.

-Song-hwa begins her journey through the snow.
-A young girl holds the rope to lead Song-hwa.
+Song-hwa begins her journey through the snow, led by a young girl holding a rope.